spashii/cgol/paper.markdown

 ### Evolution of the Game

+Given an input grid, one cannot determine whether the board would stablize in any given number of moves.
+Even John Conway himself could not look at a board and determine the status of the game in the next generation and whether the game would end or not.
+This introduces us to one of the most important problems in computability theory, **the halting problem**.
+There simply isn't any algorithmic way to determine the result of the game.

+> #### The Halting Problem
+> Halting, essentially means terminating.
+The Halting problem talks about whether the program, when fed with certain input, will finish running or continue to run forever.
+In 1936, it was proved by Alan Turing that a general algorithm to solve this 'problem' doesn't exist.
+An interesting fact about this problem is that it is believed the term 'halting' was most likely used by Martin Davis in a series of lectures given by him in 1952.
+> Let $A_{TM}$	$=	\{(M,w)|  M$ is a Turing Machine and	$M$	accepts	$w\}$,
+> w being the input provided
+> $A_{TM}$ is undecidable :
+> * The only factor for undecidability would be a *loop of M on w*.
+> * The question is: can we determine if it will loop forever?
+It is impossible to determing if a Turing Machine will always halt on every possible input.
+> We can simulate M on input w if :
+> > * M accepts w -> accept(M, w)
+> > * M rejects w -> reject(M, w)
+> We can note that this is Turing *recognizable*.

 Although it is said that one should never mistake pattern for meaning, in the case of the Game of Life, we might be proving ourselves wrong.
 The game continues to be quite fascinating, generating a lot of interest in discovering the emerging patterns within.

-We can categorize the patterns observed on the basis of their behavioural complexity- ranging from mundane *still lives* to ones that become extinct.
+We can categorize the patterns observed on the basis of their behavioural complexity- ranging from mundane **still lives** to ones that become extinct.
 We observe that Conway's rules are quite easy if we want to go forward from one generation to the next, but to do it in reverse- to try and find out what the previous generation was from a snapshot of the current generation proves to be much more cumbersome.

 #### Still life
 A still life is a pattern that does not change from one generation to the next, or an oscillator with unit period.
 The most common variety of still life is the **block**.
 Blocks are used as the constituents of many complex devices, like the *Gosper Glider Gun*, that we discuss later.
 The next most common still life is the **beehive**.
 A beehive is created in non-interacting sets of four, the formation being known as a *honey farm*.

 <div style="display:flex;justify-content:center;flex-direction:column;align-items:center;margin-bottom:15px">
 <img style="max-height:350px;max-width:100%;object-fit:cover;margin-bottom:-5px;"
-src="https://iq.opengenus.org/content/images/2019/03/staticGameofLife.png", alt="Still Lifes">
+src="https://iq.opengenus.org/content/images/2019/03/staticGameofLife.png" alt="Still Lifes">
 <small><em>
 Still Lifes
 </em></small></div>